jwhittaker/chzbot/notes/rpi_setup.md

 Add your new user with `sudo` permissions.
 I will call my user on this system `mse`.

-If you hit enter through every prompt it keeps the fields empty.
-You will want a password to have ssh access with it.
+If you hit enter through every prompt the fields are safely left empty.
+You will want a password to have ssh access.

 ```
 NEWUSER="mse"